It’s fairly easy to raise chickens and bantams if you follow a few simple steps.

 Chickens and bantams must be kept dry and warm, as they are very fragile when they are young.
 Keep their litter clean and dry.
 NEVER brood chicks or bantams on cedar shavings or on slippery surfaces.
-Pine shavings, rice hulls or shredded newspaper make good bedding for chicks.
+Pine shavings or rice hulls make good bedding for chicks.
 You can also raise them on wire mesh.

 Chicks and bantams require a brooder temperature of approximately 95 degrees for the first week, dropping approximately 5 degrees per week until the end of the brooding period.
 Watch them closely to see if they are comfortable.
 If they cluster under the lamp, they are too cold; if they stay far away, drop their wings and pant, they are too hot; and if they range all over the brooder, they are comfortable.
 Always make sure they have room to get away from the heat source.
 Chicks and bantams are usually fairly quiet when they are happy, lots of peeping means they are either too cold, too hot or ill.
 Chicks and bantams can go outside when they are fully feathered.
 You may want to still give them heat at night if the weather is chilly.

 Feed chicks and bantams a 21% protein starter feed for the first 6-8 weeks.
 Grange Co-op offers “medicated” Rogue Starter Broiler, “unmedicated” Rogue All-In-One or Rogue Nature’s Harmony Organic Chick Starter 21%.
 Meat birds can be fed Rogue Organic Poultry Feed from start to finish.